tonic-team/synchronisation_scripts/README.md

 - Scripts for working with GIN server using the GIN client.
 - Both initialise and synchronise tonic-created repositories with submodules
-- `SSH-INIT-SYNC` is the master script calling scripts present in .script folder
+- `INIT-SYNC` is the master script calling scripts present in .script folder
 - The current scripts are made and tested for tonic-created repositories on the HU server.
 We are looking into making them work with usual gin repositories.

 See issues for future developments.